Home

 What you need to know about the status of the OT Compact.

-• The OTC is not yet issuing compact privileges to practice.
+- The OTC is not yet issuing compact privileges to practice in any member state.
 Use the form above to receive an email when applications open.

-• The application will be linked from this webpage when the process opens for each state.
+- The application will be linked on this webpage when the process opens for each state.
 You will come here to apply; you will not apply for OTC privileges to practice through state licensing boards.

 What is the Occupational Therapy Compact (OTC)?